 Once you start getting the notes in your head, singing tunes without using solfege is a good practice.

-Using solfege gets your brain to think about intervals and you slowly start recognizing notes internally.
-After this when you try to sing notes using ‘la la la’ or ‘aaaa’, you internally know what notes and intervals you are singing.
+Using solfege gets your brain to think about intervals, and you slowly start recognizing notes internally.
+After this, when you try to sing notes using ‘la la la’ or ‘aaaa’, you internally know what notes and intervals you are singing.
 Hence making you more aware of the intervals and note relationship.

 Develop internal hearing

 One thing you can do is to ‘think before you sing’.
-This means that while you are practicing ear training especially intervals, you should always try to hear the note in your head first and then try to get it out through your voice.
+This means that while you are practicing ear training, especially intervals, you should always try to hear the note in your head first and then try to get it out through your voice.
 This forces your brain to think hard and get it right.

 Solfege, internal hearing, singing without solfege; all these things will come in handy if you start transcribing.
 Transcribing music will help you understand note relationship better and push your mind to understand quick notes.

-The more you will transcribe, more you will start recognizing patterns and stronger your note recognition will become.
+The more you will transcribe, the more you will start recognizing patterns and stronger your note recognition will become.

 Note recognition is a skill that takes time and effort.
 There are no shortcuts.
 Perseverance is the key.
 Giving small chunks of time every day can improve your skill level drastically and yield amazing results.